Essential Principles and Practices in X-ray Photoelectron Spectroscopy: Photoelectron Spectrum

 \section{Photoelectron Spectrum}

-\textbf{Process of photoemission.} In XPS, a vacuum compatible sample is irradiated by monochromatic Al K$\alpha$ X-rays (!\,1) of energy $E_\mathrm{Al\ K\alpha}=1486.6$\,eV (Fig.\,1A).
-The radiation penetrates a few micrometers to the sample (Fig.\,1B), where it can be absorbed by an atom, which subsequently emits a photoelectron from a core level with binding energy of $E_\mathrm{CL}$ (Fig.\,1C).
-The kinetic energy of photoelectron is $E_\mathrm{kin}^\ast$.
-The energy distribution of measured electron kinetic energies $E_\mathrm{kin}$ is referred to as a photoelectron spectrum (Fig.\,1D).
-We consider photoemission, photoelectron transport through a solid, and escape through the surface to vacuum as independent events.
-The spectrum also contains contributions from other processes, such as X-ray-induced Auger electrons or inelastically scattered electrons that form a background.
-Due to inelastic scattering during transport in a solid, only electrons emitted within the topmost few nanometers of the sample can escape and be detected (Fig.\,1B) \cite{Greczynski2022,Powell2020}.
+\textbf{Process of photoemission.} In XPS, a vacuum-compatible sample is irradiated by monochromatic Al K$\alpha$ X-rays (!\,\excep{monochrom}) of energy $E_\mathrm{Al\ K\alpha}=1486.6$\,eV (Fig.\,1A).
+X-rays penetrate a few micrometers into the sample (Fig.\,1C), where they can be absorbed by an atom, which subsequently emits a photoelectron from a core level (CL) with a binding energy of $E_\mathrm{CL}$ (Fig.\,1F).
+The kinetic energy of the emitted photoelectron is $E_\mathrm{kin}^\ast$.
+The energy distribution of the measured electron kinetic energies $E_\mathrm{kin}$ is referred to as a photoelectron spectrum (Fig.\,1H).
+We treat photoemission, photoelectron transport through the solid, and escape into vacuum as independent events.
+The spectrum also contains contributions from other processes, such as X-ray-induced Auger electrons and inelastically scattered electrons, which form a background.
+Due to inelastic scattering during transport through the solid, only electrons emitted within the topmost few nanometers of the sample can escape without losing their characteristic energy (Fig.\,1C). \cite{Greczynski2022,Powell2020}